Surgical Technologist vs. Scrub Nurse

 Education Required to Become a Surgical Technologist

 After completing high school, it can take one to two years to work toward becoming a surgical technologist.
 Many surgical techs choose to receive a certificate or associate degree from a technical school or college.
-A two-year degree program with a concentration in surgical technology provides a robust foundation for a career as a surgical technologist.
+A specialized certificate program or a two-year degree program with a concentration in surgical technology provide a robust foundation for a career as a surgical technologist.

-Most two-year programs offer hands-on experience to prepare you for your future career.
-When considering a two-year training program, ensure its accreditation is programmatic and not just institutional.
-In addition to this, many aspiring surgical technologists try to receive as much hands-on training as possible through internships, job shadowing, and other opportunities.
+Most programs offer hands-on training and a clinical internship experience to prepare you for your future career.
+When considering a surgical technologist training program, ensure its accreditation is programmatic and not just institutional.

 What Is a Scrub Nurse?